How to Start Your Own Car Dealership

 Location is important.
 Once you have your license it is now a good time to start looking for a place to display your cars and other vehicles.
 As you can imagine the prime real estate costs a significant amount of money, so many traders decide to get a small office in a prime spot and display their vehicles in another location nearby.

 Insurance is key.
-There are a several insurance policies you will need but one of the first we would suggest you get whether you’re a part time or full-time trade is Public Liability Insurance.
+There are a several insurance policies you will need but one of the first we would suggest you get whether you’re a part time or full-time trade is a motor trade insurance policy, it’s an absolute must whether you are working from home or business premises.

 As with many businesses it takes money to make money.
 If you are looking to borrow money from a third party such as the bank, you will need to have a detailed business plan, with cash-flow projections etc. As a new business owner, the maximum you are likely to be loaned without significant security is around £25,000.